Cantera/cantera/doc/sphinx/reactors.rst

 Reactors can in interact with the surrounding environment in multiple ways:

-    - Expansion/compression work: By moving the walls of the reactor, its volume can be changed and expansion or compression work can be done to the system.
+    - Expansion/compression work: By moving the walls of the reactor, its volume can be changed and expansion or compression work can be done by or on the system, i.e., the Reactor.
     - Heat transfer: An arbitrary heat transfer rate can be defined to cross the boundaries of the reactor.
     - Mass transfer: The reactor can have multiple inlets and outlets.
 For the inlets, arbitrary states can be defined.
 Through the outlets, fluid with the current state of the reactor exits the reactor.
     - Surface interaction: One or multiple walls can influence the chemical reactions in the reactor.
 This is not just restricted to catalytic reactions, but mass transfer between the surface and the fluid can also be modeled.